The People We Hate at the Wedding

 The People We Hate at the Wedding is a 2022 American romantic comedy film directed by Claire Scanlon from a screenplay by the Molyneux sisters, based on the 2016 novel of the same name by Grant Ginder.
+American siblings Alice and Paul, estranged from their mother Donna and older half-sister Eloise, create family tension in the days leading up to their big sister's wedding in England.

 The film stars Allison Janney, Ben Platt, Cynthia Addai-Robinson, and Kristen Bell.
 The People We Hate at the Wedding was released on Amazon Prime Video on November 18, 2022.

 Plot

 Struggling siblings Alice and Paul live far from their family.
-He is a gay rehab center worker in a relationship with his live-in partner Dominic, and becomes neurotic when Dominic wants to open to other partners.
+He is a gay rehab center worker in a relationship with his live-in partner Dominic, who becomes neurotic when Dominic wants to open to other partners.
 Alice is an executive assistant at an architectural firm, having an affair with her married boss Jonathan.
 Her hopes that he will leave his wife are dashed when she discovers his wife has just had a baby.

 Both siblings are estranged from their mother Donna, and their older half-sister Eloise, from Donna's first marriage to Henrique, a wealthy French-British playboy.
 She divorced him after discovering his infidelity.
 Donna later marries Bill and has a seemingly happy marriage, producing Alice and Paul.
 Eloise spends the summers with her father in Britain and never really connects with her half-siblings.

 Years pass, and Eloise, now wealthy through her father's influence, becomes engaged to Ollie.
 Hoping to bridge the gap with her American family, she invites them to her wedding.
 The now-widowed Donna enthusiastically accepts, while Paul and Alice are less enthused, resentful of their mother's tie with Henrique.
 However, Eloise's well-meaning gesture to pay for Alice's very expensive hotel room upsets her, causing further resentment.

 After Paul loses his job for empathizing with a patient, Dominic suggests that they save money by staying with Alcott, Dominic's gay older college professor.
 He tries to be open-minded when Dominic and Goulding engage in sexual activity and attempt to draw him into it, but then he leaves in a huff.
 Meanwhile, Donna reconnects with Henrique, having sex with him.
 He hints at wishing to reconcile with her, which delights Eloise but infuriates Paul and Alice.

 There is a subplot involving Alice and Dennis Bottoms, a Nebraskan whom she meets on the plane and with whom she later has a fling with at the hotel.
-She spends a lot of time with him and enjoys his company, but when she believes Jonathan is on his way to London, she falsely confesses to Dennis that she is in a relationship that she is ending.
+She spends a lot of time with him and enjoys his company.
+However, when she believes Jonathan is on his way to London, she falsely confesses to Dennis that she is in a relationship that she is ending.